The Lakers’ coaching search has become unpredictable.

 The reasons go beyond the franchise working at a deliberate pace so they can both interview a flurry of candidates and finalize the search without feeling rushed.
 This search will not involve the late Lakers owner Jerry Buss.
 With his passing affecting the organization’s hierarchy, the Lakers will have added input from all of the six Buss siblings, including president Jeanie Buss, according to a person familiar with the team’s thought process.

 Lakers general manager Mitch Kupchak and vice president of player personnel Jim Buss will still lead the coaching search through numerous phone and in-person interviews.
-The two have already met with a flurry of candidates, including Byron Scott (last week), Kurt Rambis (Tuesday) and Alvin Gentry (Wednesday).
+The two have already met with different candidates, including Byron Scott (last week), Kurt Rambis (Tuesday) and Alvin Gentry (Wednesday).
 They also plan to meet with Lionel Hollins on Thursday.
-Former Clippers and Lakers coach also met last week with just Kupchak.
+Former Clippers and Lakers coach Mike Dunleavy also met last week with just Kupchak.
 But Jeanie Buss has and will receive updates on the search and provide feedback if she feels it is necessary.

 “Does that mean they will decide who the coach is going to be?
 No,” said a person familiar with the Lakers’ coaching search process.
 “It’s not like there’s going to be seven people making that decision.”

 Whenever the Lakers finalize on a candidate, a recommendation will then be presented to the other Buss siblings, including Joey Jesse and Johnny Buss as well as Janie Buss Drexel.
 The siblings will not hold a formal vote, but they can then ask questions or express any concerns.
 The Lakers anticipate such feedback will address logistical issues, such as the length and amount of a coaching contract, than providing feedback on the actual candidate.
 Both Kupchak and Jim Buss will still have sole influence on managing the basketball operations.

 This development was first reported by the Los Angeles Times.